eliranmal/grunt-sass-replace/README.md

 The variable's current value for lookup.

-When replacing strings with strings, e.g. `$my-var: "foo" -> $my-var: "bar"`, the value don't need to be surrounded with double quotes, however if the value _is_ surrounded, make sure you surround the value of [`to`][5] as well.
+When replacing strings with strings, e.g. `$my-var: "foo"` &rarr; `$my-var: "bar"`, the value don't need to be surrounded with double quotes, however if the value _is_ surrounded, make sure you surround the value of [`to`][5] as well.
 Just to be clear: